Azure/ADX-in-a-Day-Lab1/README.md

 #### Task 2: Explore the table and columns 🎓
 Write a query to get the schema of the table.

-Hint 1: Observe that new columns like Shock, Temp are extracted from original message.
+Hint 1: Extract columns like Shock, Temp from 'telemetry' column if they are not available.

 Expected result:
 <img src="/assets/images/Schema.png" width="400">